Residence Community Guiding Principles

 Townhouse Style Residences: Village and Quarry View residents must store and use cooking appliances only in kitchens.
 Small freezers (maximum size of 7 cubic feet) are permitted in townhouse residences only, and only in the kitchen, front vestibule or storage area on non carpeted surfaces.
 In all cases, residents are advised to exercise care and good judgment in the use of permitted appliances, and should never leave any cooking appliance unattended while it is operating.

-Physically Active Games in Residence Common Spaces, Courts, Quads, or adjacent to Residences (Level 1)
+Physically Active Games in Residence Common Spaces, Courts, Quads, or areas adjacent to Residences (Level 1)

 Activities that are potentially destructive, disruptive and/or may cause physical injury or property damage are not permitted in residence common spaces including but not limited to; lobbies, lounges, halls, elevators or in areas directly adjacent to the residence halls including parking lots.
 (Please refer to the back page for areas where physically active games are permitted outside the residence halls.)
 These activities include, but are not limited to: water fights, sports (e.g. football, soccer, hockey, baseball, mini sticks, lacrosse); snowball fights, indoor use of inline skates, bicycles, frisbee, longboards and skateboards.
 Click here for a map of areas.